apache/camel-website/content/blog/2024/12/camel49-whatsnew/index.md

 We have optimized `camel-jaxb` to include a cache on `ObjectFactory` that makes this faster when using JAXB for type converters.

+## Camel AMQP

+You can now more easily configure SSL/TLS configurations on the `camel-amqp` component.

 ## Camel Spring Boot